mykelalvis/FATESRD/Other/fate-system-toolkit-SRD.md

 | Regardless, no unit can take the same action twice in a turn, and attacking always ends a player's turn. |
 | -------------------------------------------------------------------------------------------------------- |

-> If you have a unit with a leader attached, it can move one zone and attack, [[create advantage]] and attack, and so on, but it can't attack twice, [[create advantage]] twice, or attack and then [[create advantage]] or move.
+> If you have a unit with a leader attached, it can move one zone and attack, [[Create Advantage]] and attack, and so on, but it can't attack twice, [[Create Advantage]] twice, or attack and then [[Create Advantage]] or move.

 ---